The Bible Interpreted by Women in Early Modern Italy: Promoting Dignity and Agency (Routledge Research in Early Modern History)

 This volume studies initial attempts by Italian women of the early modern period to assert their dignity and gender equality through skillful interpretation of the Bible.
 It shows how the holy text represented a means to self-awareness and self-valorization, both through the role models of female figures in the New and Old Testaments, and because of the authoritativeness of the divine dictate that sanctioned equality of the genders.

-Organized into three sections (the origins; biblical models; the worth of women in Venice), this book is devoted to the reception, discussion, and use of biblical texts aimed at gender equality.
-It proves how these women fought for their contested value through careful exegesis that revised readings by Patristic and Scholastic theologians to promote the dignity of their gender.
+Organized into three parts (the origins, biblical models, and the worth of women), this book is devoted to the reception, discussion, and use of biblical texts aimed at gender equality.
+It proves how these Italian women fought for their contested value through careful exegesis that revised readings by Patristic and Scholastic theologians to promote the dignity of their gender.
 There is an evident desire to communicate this new consciousness in order to encourage their female readers to exercise their right to equality and self-determination, allowing them to be agents in their own lives.

 Contents